Class analysis and Russian imperialism: A response to Ilya Matveev

 Arrighi’s analysis aligns with Lenin’s argument in Imperialism, the Highest Stage of Capitalism, where imperialist expansion is presented as a necessary outcome of capitalist development.
 Lenin emphasised that imperialism is driven by economic needs — particularly the search for new markets and investment opportunities as capital over-accumulates in core capitalist countries.
 In this sense, imperialist territorial expansion, whether by trade or conquest, is fundamentally tied to the financial logic of the ruling class.
 Lenin argued that the export of capital and expansion of financial control through imperialism are ways for capital to overcome domestic limitations, further illustrating how economic imperatives drive geopolitical ambitions.

 In Russia’s case, the war in Ukraine exemplifies this dialectical interplay.
 The capitalist logic is evident in the pursuit of profit through energy control, infrastructure projects, and defence contracts.
 Simultaneously, the power logic manifests in Russia’s effort to maintain its geopolitical influence in the post-Soviet space.
 However, as Arrighi and Lenin both argue, territorial expansion is rarely an end in itself.
 The ultimate goal is to secure the material interests of the ruling class, ensuring access to resources and markets that are vital for continued capital accumulation.
-Arrighi pointed out that the main reason for European expansionist imperialism in the 18-19th century was the desire to retrieve the purchasing power that was relentlessly draining from West and East and to restore economic balance.
+Arrighi pointed out that the main reason for European expansionist imperialism in the 18-19th century was the desire to retrieve the purchasing power that was relentlessly draining from West to East and to restore economic balance.
 While it may be analytically useful to speak of “political imperialism,” it should not obscure the fact that geopolitical strategies are usually subordinate to the more universal logic of capital.

 The class dynamics behind Russian imperialism